-Educators have discovered, however, that using manipulatives well helps students of all ages to learn new concepts and deepen understanding.
-Using manipulatives effectively also increases retention of mastered concepts.
+Educators have discovered, however, proper use of manipulatives helps students of all ages to learn new concepts and deepen understanding.
+Using manipulatives effectively also increases the retention of mastered concepts.

 The most effective math manipulatives are visually simple and consistently used throughout a curriculum.
-Extra, visually-rich detail, such as that found on play money, on objects featuring licensed characters, or in small plastic animals, can significantly distract students from the concept they are trying to learn.
+(Visual detail, such as that found on play money or cartoon characters, can easily distract students.)
 The manipulatives that are most helpful to students have been carefully designed to bridge the gap between concrete and abstract concepts.